 In 1990 she co-founded the Idaho Institute of Holistic Studies, helping to create a 500 hour graduate program within a nationally certified massage training school.
 She continued as director, teacher, and administrator for 10 years.

-In 2007 Barbera began studying STAR.
-She found this unique method to be profoundly effective in helping clients release lifetime trauma.
+In 2007 Barbera began creating what is now the NeuGenesis (Δ) method.
+She found this unique approach to be profoundly effective in helping clients release lifetime trauma.

 Through 10 years of intensive practice and ongoing education Barbera created her highly effective approach to Life Recovery.
 This healing modality for trauma has been utilized as a new approach in Drug and Alcohol Addiction treatment with significant results in the recovery process.